WEM Reopening FAQs

 How many people will be allowed in the museum at any one time?

-In order to maintain a safe capacity within the close, intimate nature of Esherick’s Studio, tours will be limited to one household group with 4 individuals maximum, for the foreseeable future.
+In order to maintain a safe capacity within the close, intimate nature of Esherick’s Studio, tours are currently limited to a maximum of 6 guests.

 What is your policy on masks and face coverings?